Welcome to Our 12th Season!

 What to Expect at RPPF

 At the Rebecca Penneys Piano Festival we strive to understand and encourage the uniqueness of each student’s talents and career goals.
 Our program promotes an innovative and successful enhancement to the traditional academic school year for exceptional collegiate pianists – creating a kind of musical Turkish Bazaar, tuition-free, for everyone.
 Our purpose is to help participants grow and find their own distinctive niche in the world of music.

 RPPF offers an exciting mixture of lessons, classes, and performances with an internationally renowned, multi-generational faculty.
 Students choose their own course of study, with the option to have lessons and classes with as many teachers as possible, even every day!
 Each of our guest faculty members is in residence for 3 or 4 days.
 Most students receive nearly a semester’s worth of private lessons.
 RPPF is a touchstone for artistic awareness and professional inspiration, truly a unique and profound experience.

 RPPF is designed for serious aspiring pianists enrolled in a collegiate program.
-Participants are expected to be in residence for the entire festival and must be fluent in English.
+Participants must be in residence for the entire festival and must be fluent in English.
+No exceptions.
 Our official age range is 18-29.
 If you are younger or older and wish to apply please contact us before starting an application.
 If you are a teacher and would like to attend, we welcome you.